flikrama/flikrama.github.io/index.md

 feature_image: /assets/img/index/Fatmir1.png
 ---

-I am an engineering and analytics professional experienced with data analysis, geomechanics, statistics as well as software development within an agile framework.
+I am a product management, engineering and analytics professional experienced with geomechanics, data analysis, statistics as well as software development.

-I have more than 10 years of experience in technical analysis, energy consultancy and  software development bringing expert usage of most analytical and BI tools.
-I've used Python, SQL and git during my whole industry experience.
-I've worked in upstream oil and gas as well as medical device and healthcare industries.
+More than 10 years of experience in technical analysis, energy consultancy and  software development bringing expert usage of analytical and BI tools.
+Scripted with Python and used relational databases throughout my industry experience, in upstream oil and gas as well as medical device and healthcare industries.

 I've earned a Master's of Science in Petroleum Engineering from [UT Austin](https://www.utexas.edu/) and a Bachelor's of Science in Physics from [Bogazici University](http://www.boun.edu.tr/en_US)